 The Wisconsin Long-Term Care Insurance Partnership Program is a joint effort between the federal Medicaid program, long-term care insurers, and the state of Wisconsin.
 Its purpose is to encourage people to make plans for how they will meet their future long-term care needs.

 Are you a Medicare beneficiary or thinking about long term care costs?
 Counselors at the Medigap Helpline can help you navigate your Medicare supplemental insurance and clarify many other related and sometimes confusing issues.

-A monthly cash benefit paid by the federal Social Security Administration (SSA) and state Department of Health Services to people in financial need who are 65 or older or people of any age who are blind or disabled and residents of Wisconsin.
+SSI is a monthly cash benefit paid by the federal Social Security Administration and the Wisconsin Department of Health Services to people in financial need who are 65 or older or people of any age who are blind or disabled and residents of Wisconsin.